open-cluster-management-io/clusteradm/CONTRIBUTING.md

 ## Client

-- The [main](cmd/clusteradm.go) provides a cmdutil.Factory which can be laverage to get different clients and also the *rest.Config.
+- The [main](cmd/clusteradm.go) provides a cmdutil.Factory which can be leveraged to get different clients and also the *rest.Config.
 The factory can be passed to the cobra.Command and then save in the Options.

 ```Go
 	kubeClient, err := o.factory.KubernetesClientSet()